martinstefanovic/web-dev-helper/README.md

-# :point_right: All web development resources that you will ever need! :wink:
+# All web development resources that you will ever need! :wink:

 > Created by [Martin Stefanovic](https://www.linkedin.com/in/martinstefanovic).